pure-data/pure-data/doc/1.manual/markdown/externals.md

 Since version 0.47-0, Pd Vanilla has its own external manager!
 This is a built in .tcl plug-in named "deken" (check
 <https://github.com/pure-data/deken> for reference).
 Open it by
 selecting the **Help => Find externals** tab.
-Then you can type the library's name you're looking for and hit 'enter' or click 'search'.
-You can also look for an external name and the library that contains it might be shown.
-All available versions of the library specific for your operating system will be shown to you.
+Then you can type and search for object name, library name or both.
+The wildcard '*' can be used to broaden the search, or an exact name can be used instead.
+All available versions of the library/external specific for your operating system will be shown to you.
 See figure below.

 ![](x/img/deken.gif)